Canada AI regulation in 2026, where things stand

 The Digital Charter Implementation Act (Bill C-27) was introduced in June 2022.
 It contained three parts: the Consumer Privacy Protection Act (CPPA) to replace PIPEDA, the Personal Information and Data Protection Tribunal Act (PIDPTA), and the Artificial Intelligence and Data Act (AIDA), Canada's first proposed federal AI-specific law.
 AIDA would have established requirements for high-impact AI systems including risk mitigation measures, record-keeping, impact assessments, plain-language descriptions, and prohibitions on certain AI behaviours that may cause significant harm.

 Bill C-27 was shelved in early 2025 and has not been enacted.
-However, the Government of Canada continues to signal interest in AI regulation.
+On 15 June 2026 the government tabled Bill C-36 (the Protecting Privacy and Consumer Data Act), which revives C-27's private-sector privacy reform (a CPPA successor, first reading only, not yet in force) but explicitly does not revive AIDA, Minister Evan Solomon has said the government is pursuing a "light, tight, and right" approach to AI rather than reintroducing AIDA-style legislation.
 Budget 2025 announced $925.6 million over five years for large-scale AI infrastructure.
-The direction of travel, risk-based regulation of high-impact AI systems, is established even if the specific legislation and timeline remain uncertain.
+The direction of travel, risk-based governance expectations for high-impact AI systems even without a binding federal AI statute, is established even if the specific AI legislation and timeline remain uncertain.

 Quebec Law 25, already in force